Dimast0/DevOps_online_Kyiv_2021Q2/m2/task2.1/readme.md

 There are 2 different types of hypervisors that can be used for virtualization.

-**Type 1**
-A type 1 hypervisor is on bare metal.
+**Type 1:** a hypervisor is on bare metal.
 VM resources are scheduled directly to the hardware by the hypervisor.

 - VMware vSphere Hypervisor
 - Microsoft Hyper-V
 - Citrix XenServer
 - KVM

-**Type 2**
-A type 2 hypervisor is hosted.
+**Type 2:** a hypervisor is hosted.
 VM resources are scheduled against a host operating system, which is then executed against the hardware.
-V

 - Oracle VirtualBox
 - VMware Workstation Pro